RikDuijm/travel-guide/README.md

 ### <a name="application"></a>The application
 **What are we making?**<br>
-Given the enormous amount of information that is offered on the Internet, we want to set up a clean, fast and well-arranged application, which gives the customer the opportunity to quickly explore the cities he visits in his tour.
-He can choose from the hotels selected by the operator, and - with the help of suggestions for tourist attractions, restaurants and practical addresses - plan his time there.
-He can do this by studying the maps, and reading the description that pops-up with a click on the markers.
+Given the enormous amount of information that is offered on the Internet, we want to set up a clean, fast and well-arranged application, which gives the customers the opportunity to quickly explore the cities they visit in their tour.
+They can choose from the hotels selected by the operator, and - with the help of suggestions for tourist attractions, restaurants and practical addresses - plan their time there.
+They can do this by studying the maps, and reading the description that pops-up with a click on the markers.
 Because it is a single page application with a mobile first design, only the information that the customer is looking for must be shown.
 This must be done in as few clicks as possible.
 With 1 click, the customer must be able to re-start searching / selecting.

 With the same thoughts in mind, the maps should only show our suggestions and the street names, perhaps with only the most important landmarks.
 It must be clean, and stripped of distracting information / addresses.

-The customer must also be able to see on the map where he is at that moment (geolocation), so he can navigate to the points of interest using the map.
+The customers must also be able to see on the map where they are at that moment (geolocation), so they can navigate to the points of interest using the map.
 Because the app will be used from any location - for example at home when the user selects a hotel before his vacation - the map should not center on the users position, but on the destination itself.
-If the user is not at the destination, he therefor will not see his own position.
+If the users are not at the destination, they therefore will not see their own position.
 We don't want an aggressive pop-up, asking to share the users position upon loading the website.
 The user can share his location by clicking on a button, which is a lot less intrusive.

 **Why does the user want this?**<br>
 They got to the website to investigate the possibility to reserve a customized journey with this local operator.
 It's significant that they consider a local operator over one of the big tour companies of their home country (which most people would consider a safer option, mainly because of guarantee over prepayments and legal issues).
 Basically they are looking for local expertise, customized programs and the feeling they go off the beaten track, but also for having influence over the itinerary.